Arya-H03/IronHammer/README.md

                ▼
 ┌─────────────────────────────┐
 │  NARROW PHASE (AABB)        │  ← Exact overlap test + normal disambiguation
-│  Previous-frame data        │
+│  Previous frame data        │
 └──────────────┬──────────────┘
                │  Confirmed Collisions (normal, penetration depth)
                ▼
 ┌─────────────────────────────┐
 │  RESOLUTION (Impulse)       │  ← Velocity correction + positional separation
-│  Mass-weighted response     │
+│  Mass weighted response     │
 └─────────────────────────────┘
 ```

 ---

-### Stage 1 — Broad Phase
+### Stage 1: Broad Phase

-The naive approach — checking every entity against every other — is **O(n²)**.
-At 200 entities that's 20,000 checks per frame.
+The naive approach, checking every entity against every other, is **O(n²)**.
+At 200 entities that's 20,000 checks per frame not considering duplicates.

-The broad phase uses a **uniform spatial grid**: the world is divided into fixed 8-unit cells.
+The broad phase uses a **uniform spatial grid**: the world is divided into fixed unit cells.
 Each entity with a collider registers into every cell its AABB overlaps.
 Only entities sharing at least one cell become candidate pairs.

 ```
-World Grid (8-unit cells):
+World Grid (8 unit cells):

 [ ][ ][ ][ ][ ][ ]
 [ ][A][A][ ][ ][ ]   ← Entity A spans two cells